mphonic/72-edo-keyboard/README.md

 # 72-edo Keyboard

 72-note Octave Touch Keyboard for Windows touch devices (i.e., Surface).
+Theoretically works on any touch device that can run Chrome and SuperCollider &ndash; you'll just need to manually run Node and sclang or create your own shell scripts.

 Runs in Chrome.
 Uses osc.js and SuperCollider to route Reaper-specific OSC messages (note on, note off, pitch bend).
 Uses multiple channels to allow polyphonic pitch bends.

+You can modify capture-osc.scd or use your own SuperCollider code to do whatever you want with the incoming OSC messages (`/72edo/noteOn`, `/72edo/noteOff`).

 ## Installation